BOARD OF DIRECTORS:

 STAFF: House Managers

-Denise Hughes MSN, RN, GMHS: Ms. Hughes is the House Manger for the first women’s home.
+Denise Hughes: Ms. Hughes is the House Manager for the Burwell women’s home.

-Connie Schiltz: Ms. Schiltz is the House Manager for the second women’s home.
+Connie Schiltz: Ms. Schiltz is the House Manager for the Weatherstone women’s home.

-Dr. Rich Buckham, PhD Psychology: Dr. Buckham is the House Manager for the first men’s home.
+Dr. Rich Buckham, PhD Psychology: Dr. Buckham is the House Manager for the Watson men’s home.

 Charmaine Doherty: Ms. Doherty is the House Manager for the home for formerly homeless mothers with child(ren).

-Guy Coe: Acting House Manager for 4th Men’s House.
+Guy Coe: Acting House Manager for the Marion Men’s House.

-Shenique Taylor: Ms. Taylor is the House Manager for the 5th men’s home.
+Shenique Taylor: Ms. Taylor is the House Manager for the Times men’s home.

 STAFF: Other Positions